vzachari/IronSmithQSM/README.md

 **If a single NIFTI (.nii or .nii.gz) MPR/MEMPR file is provided:**
 File can have any name.
-File can have multiple time-points, each corresponding to a different echo (RMS will be calculated).
+File can have multiple volumes, each corresponding to a different echo (RMS will be calculated).
-File can have a single echo/time-point.
+File can have a single echo/volume.

 **If path to directory with MPR/MEMPR files is provided:**